VirtoCommerce/vc-docs/platform/developer-guide/docs/Fundamentals/Security/authorization/global-permissions.md

 _‘permissions:’ + permission.name_
 ```

-Here is an example of localized permission labels:
+Here is an example of the localized permission labels:

 ```json title="Localization/en.VirtoCommerce.Orders.json"
 ...